moliver28/research-handbook/content/handbook/engineering/architecture/workflow/index.md

 organizational challenges, ensure the proposal is aligned with our roadmap, and help management Engineering Leaders prioritize the work.

-**Involving a Coach is optional**, but we strongly advise to involve one if:
+**Involving a Coach Engineer is optional**, but we strongly advise to involve one if:

 1. Accepting a proposal outlined in the design document means that we will need to spend 6+ milestones on the implementation.